Roquebrune-sur-Argens, Provence: tourism & sightseeing

 Visit Roquebrune-sur-Argens (Provence, France)

-1) First, the village of Roquebrune itself has a history that dates back at least a thousand years.
+1) The village of Roquebrune-sur-Argens has a history that dates back at least a thousand years.
 Very much a typical fortified Provencal village, it is a pleasure to explore - full of charm and with many attractive examples of the local style of architecture, including ancient stone houses and parts of the original ramparts, and some attractive arcaded houses.

 Among the most important monuments are the 16th century gothic style Church of Saint Peter and Saint Paul and the cute little Chapel of Saint Peter (at one time a templar chapel).